Quick Clinical Services Contact Sheet:

 Currently we are NOT accepting any appointments or walk-ins for the HIM Health Centers in the Fraser Health Region (Surrey, Abbotsford and New Westminster).
 We are working with Fraser Health Authority to re-open the HIM Health Centers as soon as possible.

 If you need to be seen urgently (e.g. have STI symptoms or require treatment) please call the Fraser Health Central Booking Line to access a sexual health appointment at 604-476-7087.
 The nurse will ask you a few questions and if needed set up a time and location for you to come in and get tested.

 Other important information:

-If you are coughing, feeling feverish or have difficulty breathing we ask you to call 8-1-1 (HealthLink BC), contact your family doctor, or contact an Urgent Care Center for advice but please don’t come to the HIM Health Centres.
-The new REACH URGENT CARE Centre is not listed in the provided link but this is how to get in touch with them: REACH Urgent Care Centre (1145 Commercial Drive) can be reached at: 604-216-3138
+If you are coughing, feeling feverish or have difficulty breathing or have one of the other symptoms of COVID-19 we ask you to call 8-1-1 (HealthLink BC), contact your family doctor, or contact an Urgent Care Center for advice but please don’t come to the HIM Health Centers.

-If you want to do your regular HIV and STI screening and don’t need to talk to a nurse, there is another option available for you by using the getcheckedonline website.
-When you log in and make a profile use the code HIM.
-You have to answer a few questions, print of a lab requisition and go to one of the LifeLabs that are listed on the website.
-They will do the testing and you will get the results by email.
-If there is some follow up needed, one of the Public Health nurses of the BCCD will contact you to set up an appointment.
+If you want to do your regular HIV and STI screening and don’t need to talk or see a nurse, there is another option available for you by using the getcheckedonline website.
+When you log in and make a profile please use the code HIM.
+You have to answer a few questions, print off a lab requisition and go to one of the LifeLabs that are listed on the website.
+They will do the testing and you will get the results a few days later by email.
+If there is some follow up needed, one of the Public Health nurses of the BC–CDC will contact you to set up an appointment.